 Course Objectives for Participating Health Care Professionals

-Based on the content of this course, you will be able to:
+At the end of the course, participants will be better able to:

-- Describe three components of mindful self-compassion (mindfulness, common humanity, self-kindness);
+- Describe the three components of mindful self-compassion (mindfulness, common humanity, self-kindness)

-- Identify three resistances to practicing mindful self-compassion and three benefits to practicing mindful self-compassion;
+- Describe three benefits to practicing mindful self-compassion

-- Describe the difference between compassion fatigue and empathy fatigue;
+- Differentiate between empathy and compassion and understand the difference between compassion fatigue and empathy fatigue/burnout

 - Apply learned mindful self-compassion skills as a response to the everyday needs and demands of one’s personal and professional life

 - Apply basic mindfulness skills to stay present to self and others

 - Distinguish what psychological problems might be exacerbated by mindfulness practice and for what conditions mindfulness practice might be contraindicated